Get your contracts under control today

 • How is technology handled on and off work?
 Is it permissible for an employee to browse social media during working hours?

-• Is it expected that the employee is a company ambassador even on their private social media?
+• Is it expected that the employee is a company ambassador even on their private social media must content moderation be applied?

 • Can employees bring home laptops, smartphones and screens?